Sarcasm Sentiment Analysis : AI Model To Detect Sarcasm In Social Media

 Explaining its experimentation with their models in various scenarios, the team explained one of these approaches was to analyze the results of tweets.
 The tweets that contained sarcasm were identified and labeled by the human annotators solely based on the contents of the tweets.
 These tweets were not dependent on prior conversational context.
 Tweets with no sarcasm or those that required prior conversational context were labeled as non-sarcastic.
 As a pre-processing step, URLs were removed from the tweets and all mentions are replaced with @user.

-The team implemented its model in PyTorch, a deep-learning framework in Python.
+The team implemented its model in PyTorch, a deep-learning framework in Python (Sarcasm detection with Python).
 The approach it took to building the models was based on five components: data pre-processing, multi-head self-attention module, gated recurrent unit module, classification, and model interpretability.
 What’s more, the experiments were conducted on multiple datasets from varied data sources and show significant improvement over the state-of-the-art models by all evaluation metrics.

 Wrapping up the paper, the research team concluded that its model could indeed identify words in the input text that provided cues for sarcasm.